 Like the curtain rod hack?
 Need more DIY projects?
 We’ve got you covered!

 - Ceramic Tile Photo Display

 - Miniature Bud Vase

 What other great hacks do you have to spruce up your house?
 Let us know down in the comment section!
 While you’re here, subscribe so you catch all of our great DIYs and recipes!
+You can also find us on Facebook & Pinterest.
 Have an awesome day, and remember to always enjoy the journey!